Flood Advisory issued for Johnson by NWS - News Break

 Flood Advisory issued for Johnson by NWS

-Effective: 2021-06-24 13:46:00 MDT Expires: 2021-06-24 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-06-24 12:40:00 MDT Expires: 2021-06-24 13:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Stay away or be swept away.
 River banks and culverts can become unstable and unsafe.
 Move away from recently burned areas, including the Robinson burn area.
 Life-threatening flooding of creeks, roads and normally dry arroyos is likely.
 The heavy rains will likely trigger rockslides, mudslides and debris flows in steep terrain, especially in and around these areas.
 Flooding is occurring or is imminent.
 It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
 Campers and hikers should avoid streams or creeks.
-Target Area: Johnson THE SMALL STREAM FLOOD ADVISORY REMAINS IN EFFECT UNTIL 415 PM MDT THIS AFTERNOON FOR CENTRAL JOHNSON COUNTY At 146 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Johnson The National Weather Service in Riverton has issued a * Small Stream Flood Advisory for Central Johnson County in north central Wyoming * Until 415 PM MDT. * At 109 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause small stream flooding.
-Between 1.25 and 1.75 inches of rain have fallen.
-Some locations that will experience flooding include mainly rural areas of Central Johnson County This includes the following streams and drainages Middle Fork Crazy Woman Creek.alerts.weather.gov
+Between 1 and 1.5 inches of rain have fallen. * Heavy rain will cause river rises and possible flooding. * Some locations that will experience flooding include mainly rural areas of Central Johnson County This includes the following streams and drainages South Fork Crazy Woman Creek, Doyle Creek, Seventysix Creek, Mattox Creek, Poison Creek, Dry Poison Creek, Middle Fork Crazy Woman Creek, North Fork Crazy Woman Creek and Beaver Creek.
+Additional rainfall amounts of 0.5 to 1 inch are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0